cbrown5/cbrown5.github.io/_posts/2018-03-24-ridge-to-reef-management.md

 First is that we did not link impacts on reefs to their effects on  impacts on the value cultural services or value provided by fisheries.

 Doing so we'll be important because changes in fish abundance do not always translate into impacts on fisheries.
-The response of fishers themselves to changes in abundance can mitigate or amplify the impacts of pollution on fisheries, [e.g. this work in southern Chile](Landscape Influences on Fisher Success: Adaptation Strategies in Closed and Open Access Fisheries in Southern Chile).
+The response of fishers themselves to changes in abundance can mitigate or amplify the impacts of pollution on fisheries.

 Another important challenge is improving the accessibility of models and the data that are required to build those models.
 This will mean they can be easily applied data poor tropical catchments by small research teams who are often working under tight stable time and budget constraints.